Introducing a Breast Cancer Clinical Trial,

 In Part 1, patients were treated with (Z)-endoxifen, either alone or with Ovarian Function Suppression (OFS), to determine the dosing regimen for Part 2.
 A total of 22 patients received (Z)-endoxifen, with or without OFS.
 The comprehensive analysis of the data from Part 1 was used to select the appropriate dosing amount for Part 2.

+3) Part 3- (Enrolling) See if (Z)-endoxifen is an effective alternative to current Aromatase Inhibitor-based regimens and to expand endocrine therapy options for this population of breast cancer patients.
+This part will enroll about 65 participants who will receive (Z)-endoxifen once daily by mouth + one injection of goserelin every 28 days.
 You will be closely monitored for safety (with blood draws, tests, and interviews) and disease progression (by MRIs).
 Biopsies will be taken from your tumor at the start of treatment and after 4 weeks of treatment.
 Biopsies will help your doctor decide if your cancer is sensitive to treatment by measuring Ki-67, a commonly studied marker of breast cancer cell growth.

 Additional information can be obtained from the national clinical study register, Clinicaltrials.gov. (click here NCT05607004).